💖 Mother’s Day Sale • Buy 2, Get 1 FREE

 • RhinoKey: 1.8 mm; RFID-wallet compatible; durable build claimed; safety specifics and material spec not stated.

-With Spotminders, you can be sure there will be no hazards and that the tracking card will remain in good quality for years to come; with Rhinokey, you never know when something can happen.
+In regard to the quality, with Spotminders, you can be sure there will be no hazards as the high-quality PVC will make it so that the tracking card will remain in good quality for years to come; with Rhinokey, you never know when something can happen.

-• Spotminders: Wireless charging, ~5 months per charge; no disposables.
+• Spotminders: Wireless charging, ~8 months per charge.

 • RhinoKey: Wireless charging, up to ~5 months per charge.

-Why it matters: Both recharge.
-Spotminders adds thermal safeguards, which lowers the risk of hazards, and long-term support (lifetime guarantee), so you don't have to worry about accidental damage to the tracking card.
+Both recharge, but again, Spotminders adds thermal safeguards, which lowers the risk of hazards, and long-term support (lifetime guarantee), so you don't have to worry about accidental damage to the tracking card.

 Network and Compatibility